Excerpt from the government of Ontario’s ‘Newsroom’

 The court also imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Echaufauds Plus (Laval) Inc., operating as Action Scaffold, was found guilty of a violation of the Ontario ‘Construction’ sector regulation 213/91, section 135, subsection 2 which states,
+Echaufauds Plus (Laval) Inc., operating as Action Scaffold, was found guilty of a contravention of the Ontario ‘Construction’ sector regulation 213/91, section 135, subsection 2 which states,

 “A scaffold platform or other work platform made of sawn lumber planks shall have planks of number 1 grade spruce that do not have any defect affecting their load-carrying capacity and,